thejinchao/turbolink/README.md

 ## Geting started

 ### 1. Installing the plugin
-1. Clone this git repository.
+1. Download a release version from [here](https://github.com/thejinchao/turbolink/releases).
-2. Create a `Plugins/TurboLink` folder under your project folder, then copy this repo into it.
+2. You can also clone this repo locally through git, but you also need to download pre-built third party binaries libraries from [here](https://github.com/thejinchao/turbolink-libraries/releases), and extract it to `Source/ThirdParty`.
-3. Download pre-built thirdparty binaries libraries from [here](https://github.com/thejinchao/turbolink-libraries/releases), and extract it to `Plugin/TurboLink/Source/ThirdParty`.
+3. Create a `Plugins/TurboLink` folder under your project folder, then copy this repo into it.

 ### 2. Config service endpoint
 Open the project setting window (TurboLink Grpc/Services Config) to set the server endpoint to different gRPC services.